UPM (company): Other businesses

 UPM offers a wide selection of different services for forest owners.
-UPM owns 516,000 hectares of forest in Finland.
+UPM owns 522,000 hectares of forest in Finland.
 All of the company's forests are certified.

 Most of the wood needed for the UPM factories is acquired from private forests of Finland.
 UPM is acquiring all kinds of wood and uses it to produce pulp, paper, plywood, sawn timber and energy.
 UPM refines UPM Bonvesta properties from its real estates.

 UPM Biofuels, UPM Biochemicals, UPM Biomedicals and UPM Biocomposites businesses form a business unit UPM Biorefining.
 UPM Biofuels produces wood-based renewable diesel for all diesel engines and renewable naphtha that can be used as a biocomponent for gasoline or for replacing fossil raw materials in the petrochemical industry.
 UPM Biochemicals offers and develops wood-based biochemicals.
 The product segments are glycols, lignin products and renewable functional fillers.
 UPM Biomedicals develops and supplies wood-based biomedical products for various applications.
 UPM Biocomposites offers composite materials for outdoor building material and consumer products.
-In January 2020, UPM made the decision to invest EUR 550 million in a biochemical refinery in Leuna, Germany.
+UPM is currently constructing a biochemical refinery in Leuna, Germany.
 The biorefinery is scheduled to start production by the end of 2023.
+The capital expenditure estimate is EUR 750 million.